-Self-centeredness, lack of empathy, and an excessive feeling of self-importance are all characteristics of narcissistic personality disorder (NPD).
+Self-centeredness, lack of empathy, and an excessive feeling of self-importance are all characteristics of narcissistic abuse personality disorder (NPD).

 Narcissistic abuse is a sort of emotional abuse in which the abuser is primarily concerned with themselves and may control their partner’s behavior and emotional condition through words and actions.
 The consequences of narcissistic abuse might vary depending on how long you can put up with it.
 The effects are mild to severe, with some survivors recovering while others suffering long-term consequences.

 Many persons who have been subjected to narcissistic abuse become depressed.
 After months or years of being told how useless and stupid they are by their abuser, survivors frequently experience feelings of worthlessness.
 You may withdraw yourself after years of being manipulated and gaslighted, which can exacerbate depressive symptoms.

 Anxiety is common among narcissistic abuse survivors.
 You may have tremendous worry or anxiety in new relationships after being subjected to narcissistic abuse.
 Separation anxiety may affect people who leave abusive relationships, making them feel terrified and bewildered while they’re not with their abusers.